Nanaimo - 355 Nicol Street – Supportive Housing

 • I live right beside the food forest at 374 Haliburton and couldn't be more proud to be next to a place that supports people in this way.
 Having an outdoor space such as the food forest that is currently there and remodeling it will serve the community greatly and help keep the area clean and safe for the community members.
 I tend to the food forest now all tines of year and have had some wonderful uplifting experiences in there but I have also had some pretty disheartening ones.
 I am glad to see housing and pride in our community.

-Sam D asked over 1 year ago
+Sam D asked almost 2 years ago

 Thank you, Sam, for the kind message and support.